 If you take the form to the post office manager in charge of your delivery route (local postmaster), the manager may or may not certify the form as complete.
 A more effective alternative is to send the form directly to the mail address listed on "Form 1500"(.pdf).

 The USPS is unlikely to prosecute a junk mailer.
-The USPS finds that this business is profitable, and has little interest in protecting customers.
-(Otherwise, Form 1500 wouldn't be written to describe only sexually explicit material.)
+The USPS finds that this business is profitable, and has little interest in protecting mail recipients.
+(Otherwise, Form 1500 wouldn't be written to describe only sexually explicit material 50 years after Rowan United States Postal Service.)

 - Send a notice of non-compliance with the protective order